pckienuit/phowhisper-tool/README.md

 - **Auto-cleanup:** Automatically deletes audio files that have already been processed.
 - **Speed file handling:** If a file with `_speed` in its name exists, only processes the `_speed` file and skips the original.
 - **Optimized speed:** For long files, automatically finds and creates an optimal speed version for faster processing (unless a `_speed` file already exists).
-- **YouTube audio support:** Download and transcribe audio directly from YouTube links.
+- **YouTube and Google Drive support:** Download and transcribe audio directly from YouTube and Google Drive links.
+- **Advanced noise reduction:** Apply adaptive noise reduction algorithms to improve transcription quality.
 - **Flexible CLI:** Supports both automatic and manual modes, with full CLI argument support for scripting and automation.
 - **Manual file management:** In manual mode, allows you to select, skip, or delete files interactively.
-- **Seamless Gemini integration:** Processes transcripts with Gemini for advanced post-processing.
+- **Seamless Gemini integration:** Processes transcripts with Gemini AI for advanced post-processing and content structuring.
+- **GUI interface:** User-friendly graphical interface with Q&A capabilities for lecture content.
 - **Output management:** Saves both raw and processed transcripts to the `output` folder.

 ## Requirements